 This weekly ABC black & white comedy series was derived from a hit Broadway show and Hollywood movie version, both of which shot Andy Griffith to fame.

-Sammy Jackson starred in the TV version as Will Stockdale – a simpleton yokel who is enlisted into the US Airforce and soon finds himself at odds with his superior officers.
+Sammy Jackson starred in the TV version as Will Stockdale – a kindly simpleton from Georgia who is enlisted into the US Airforce and soon finds himself at odds with his superior officers.

 Will’s colleagues at the Andrews USAF base usually find, though, that his hillbilly philosophies are nearer the target than their military ones.

 Will’s girlfriend Millie Anderson (Laurie Sibbald) works as a waitress.
 Her grandfather, Jim Anderson (Andy Clyde), appears in several episodes, usually expressing his great disdain for the Air Force’s proximity to his farm, as their planes shake up his cattle.